A close quasar pair in a disk-disk galaxy merger at z = 2.17

 For the Keck AO image, the best-fit S\'{e}rsic index is $n=0.2$ for the host of the SW nucleus (with an effective radius of 1.1 kpc) and $n=0.6$ for the host of the NE nucleus (with an effective radius of 1.8 kpc), suggesting disk-dominated galaxies for both hosts.
 The S\'{e}rsic index estimate for the NE nucleus host is broadly consistent between the \hst\ and Keck images, although the effective radius estimate is larger for the \hst\ image than that for the Keck AO image, likely due to the differences in the image resolution (i.e., the more compact disk component is better resolved with Keck AO) and sensitivity (i.e., the \hst\ image is deep enough to reveal any additional extended disk component).
 On the other hand, the SW nucleus host's morphological type is more controversial.
 The discrepancy may be caused by the different image resolutions and PSF samplings, i.e., the smaller SW host is more challenging to robustly resolve with \hst\ imaging given its lower angular resolution and poorer PSF sampling.
 We conclude that both hosts are likely to be disk-dominated galaxies based on the Keck-based measurements, given the higher angular resolution (PSF FWHM of 0\farcs05 for Keck compared to 0\farcs15 for \hst ) and finer PSF sampling (0\farcs01 pixel$^{-1}$ for Keck compared to 0\farcs06 pixel$^{-1}$ for \hst ) for more robustly disentangling the quasars and their host galaxies and measuring the host galaxy structures, even though the \hst\ PSF is more stable.

-Simulations have shown that galaxy structure plays a dominant role in regulating activity in major mergers: inflows in bulgeless galaxies occur earlier in galaxy mergers whereas stellar bulges stabilize galaxies against bar modes and inflow until the galaxies merger\cite{Mihos1996}.
+Galaxy merger simulations have shown that galaxy structure plays a dominant role in regulating nuclear activity in major mergers: inflows in bulgeless galaxies occur earlier in galaxy mergers whereas stellar bulges stabilize galaxies against bar modes and inflows until the galaxies merge\cite{Mihos1996}.
 The disk dominance of the hosts in \obj\ may be critical for efficient SMBH fueling to produce two luminous quasars in the early-stage merger without the stabilization effect of stellar bulges which are often present in low-redshift low-luminosity dual AGNs\cite{Shangguan2016}.